sgf4/lostcpp/README.md

 # Lostcpp

 Lostcpp is a simple 3D game using OpenGL 3.3 Core.
-Here we don't want prettend using or creating any game engine, because we don't really want any kind of abstractions.
+Here we don't want using or creating any game engine, because we don't really want any kind of abstractions.

 ## Build